Processing options

 Internals confidence

-Defines how much the camera parameters (internals) can be recalculated and adjusted during the project calibration:
+Defines how much the camera's internal parameters can be recalculated and adjusted during the project calibration:

 • High: Forces the internal parameters to be close to the initial values.
 Recommended when: